mjspriggs/overview/glossary/glossary.md

 ### relation type
 {: #x3157818}

 A binary, unidirectional relationship between two entities.
-For example, Mary employedBy {{site.data.keyword.IBM_notm}} is a valid relationship; {{site.data.keyword.IBM_notm}} employedBy Mary is not.
+For example, Mary employedBy IBM is a valid relationship; IBM employedBy Mary is not.

 ### Representational State Transfer (REST)
 {: #x3220976}

-A software architectural style for distributed hypermedia systems like the World Wide Web.
-The term is also often used to describe any simple interface that uses XML (or YAML, JSON, plain text) over HTTP without an additional messaging layer such as SOAP.
+A software architectural style that guides the design and development of the architecture for the World Wide Web.
+REST defines a set of constraints for  the architecture of  Internet-scale distributed hypermedia systems, such as the Web.

 ### resource
 {: #x2004267}

 A physical or logical component that can be provisioned or reserved for an application or service instance.
-Examples of resources include database, accounts, and processor, memory, and storage limits.
+Examples of resources can include storage, processors, memory, clusters, and VMs.

 ### resource group
 {: #x2161955}